The Largest Living Marine Creatures: Giants of the Deep

 Behavior and Diet: Whale sharks feed by filtering large volumes of water through their gill rakers to capture plankton.
 They are known to migrate long distances in search of feeding opportunities.

-See also The History of the Internet
+See also The Science of Animal Communication

 Conservation Status: Whale sharks are classified as endangered due to threats from fishing, bycatch, and habitat degradation.
 Conservation efforts focus on protecting critical habitats and reducing human impact.